google/wuffs/doc/spec/nie-spec.md

 `frame000000.png`, `frame000001.png`, etc.) or dynamically generated.
 That is for each application to decide, and out of scope of this specification.

-A NII file consists of a 24 byte header, a variable sized payload and an 8 byte footer.
+A NII file consists of a 16 byte header, a variable sized payload and an 8 byte footer.

 ### NII Header

-The 24 byte NII header:
+The 16 byte NII header:

 - 4 bytes of 'magic': \[0x6E, 0xC3, 0xAF, 0x49\].
 The final byte differs from
   NIE: an ASCII 'I' instead of an ASCII 'E'.
 - 4 bytes of version-and-padding, all 0xFF.
 - 4 bytes little-endian `uint32` width.
 - 4 bytes little-endian `uint32` height.
-- 1 byte, either 0x00 or 0x01.
-0x01 means that the animation has no frames.
-- 7 bytes all 0x00.

-The final 8 bytes represent that the start of the animation has a CDD (see below) of zero.
-For example, performing a binary search for the frame to show at a given point in time does not have to make an exception for the first or last frame, as every frame's start and end times are explicitly written in the file format.

 ### NII Payload